discrete-notes/discrete-notes.github.io/_posts/2025-03-20-gender-committee.md

 This is one of the reasons why it is now common to have rules enforcing that every committee should have at least some quota of women.
-What was surprising to me is that men can be *more* biased against women when there is a woman in the committee.
-The reason would be that men tend to be less committed to gender equality, or that their male identity is strengthened, when a woman is present.
+What was surprising to me is that men can be *more* biased against women when there is a woman in the committee, which then implies that the committee as a whole is more biased.
+The reason would be that, when a woman is present, men tend to be less committed to gender equality, or that their male identity is strengthened.

 I had never thought about it before, but in retrospect it feels familiar.
-I have only been in a few committees (namely, two committees for PhD awards), and I cannot say I have detected this phenomenon, but I did get the feeling of "ok, there is a person from research area X, so I don't need to be very careful about not being biased against X".
+I have only been in a few committees (namely, two committees for PhD awards), and I have not detected this phenomenon, but I did get a feeling of "Since there is a person from research area X, I don't need to be very careful about not being biased against X".
 Therefore it is reasonable to think that the same would apply to gender.

 Of course this does not mean that we should remove woman quotas for committees.
 I guess the conclusion that there is one more bias mechanism to